 This according to Dazzling stranger: Bert Jansch and the British folk and blues revival by Colin Harper (London: Bloomsbury, 2000, 2nd ed.
 2006).

 Jansch would have turned 70 today!
-Above, Jansch a year before his death, when he was touring with Neil Young; below, his classic version of Black waterside.
+Below, his classic version of Black waterside.